Who pays CIL and when?

 Who pays CIL?

 The responsibility to pay CIL sits with the ownership of the land on which the liable development is located.
 However, others parties involved in the development, such as developers, may wish to pay a proportion of the CIL.
-Owners of the land, or other parties, must assume liability for the development and the CIL charge, using the Assumption of Liability form.
+Owners of the land, or other parties, must assume liability for the development and the CIL charge, using the assumption of liability form which can be found on the Planning Portal.

 The Assumption of Liability form must be submitted before you commence work on site (commencement is defined below).
 The Assumption of Liability form also needs to be submitted before you make any claim for relief or exemption.
 We would encourage you to submit the Assumption of Liability Form as soon as possible.
-Once we receive your Liability Notice, we will acknowledge this and send a Liability Notice detailing the amount of CIL you need to pay.
+Once we receive your assumption of liability form, we will acknowledge this and send a Liability Notice detailing the amount of CIL you need to pay.

 CIL liability can be transferred to other parties at any time prior to the final payment being due.

 Liability can be withdrawn at any time up to commencement.
 After commencement, liability can only be transferred.